Senior intercultural trainer Petra Schlerf points out some quirks of the British business culture and language used in the workplace.

 Take for example the comment from a manager: “If you have time you may want to look into that…” Most people from countries like Germany, France the Netherlands or Scandinavian countries which practice direct communication styles, would not recognise this as an instruction for action.
 It takes time to learn to read between the lines and understand that the British manager really meant: “Please research that topic, as soon as you are able.”

-British humour and British politeness
+British humor and British politeness

 It is the British people’s focus on politeness that seems to create these confusing subtleties.
 “Would you mind not opening the door?” is a classic example.
 It is the ultimate illustration of British politeness; however, a visitor to the UK may well be left wondering if that door should remain open or not!

-The English humour and use of understatement also takes time to understand.
+The English humor and use of understatement also takes time to understand.
 An off-hand comment like: “Oh yeah, don’t worry, the report only took me about two hours,” – when in reality it took about five days – may simply be a light-hearted way to suggest the person was happy to complete the report despite the time it took.
 Only time will allow the listener to develop an ear for the subtleties that lie behind the British language.

 ‘Give it a go’ attitude